To stop a dog from biting won’t be the easiest thing we’ll ever do. You must know in advance which situations may make the dog act this way.

 #5: Slowly introduce new challenges to reinforce good behavior

 Over time, the dog will learn that biting isn’t something it should engage in around adults or children.
-But, we have to give it time and introduce new situations as often as possible.
+But, we must give it time and introduce new situations as often as possible.
 The more experiences it has, the less likely it will react abruptly to them.
-New situations will be familiar enough not to cause stress, fear, or anxiety.
+New problems will be familiar enough not to cause stress, fear, or anxiety.

 Final thoughts on how to stop a dog from biting

-But don’t worry!
-Anything is possible, as long as we have the best intentions and the will to work on a problem for long enough to reach the right solution!
+Anything is possible as long as we have the best intentions and the will to work on a problem long enough to reach the right solution!